 and pprint()

 debug messages from your scripts.
 If your app or game won’t start the console is the first thing to check.
-Behind the console are a set of tabs displaying error information as well as a curve editor that is used when building particle effects.The “Empty” project template actually isn’t completely empty.
-As you’ve already seen, it contains one game object with a simple image.
-Select Project ▸ Build and Launch to build the project and launch the game.
+Behind the console are a set of tabs displaying error information as well as a curve editor that is used when building particle effects.The “Empty” project template actually is completely empty.
+Nonetheless, select Project ▸ Build to build the project and launch the game.

 The first thing we’re going to do is to create a new collection.
 A collection is a container of game objects that you have placed and put into position.
 Collections are most commonly used to build game levels but they are very useful whenever you need to reuse groups and/or hierarchies of game objects that belong together.
 It might be helpful to think about collections as a kind of prefab.